-As I’m usually travelling over the British summer (when it’s colder in East and Southern Africa) I usually take a down jacket.
-I don’t need it all the time, but when I do it’s great.
-I just stuff it into the inner compartment on my backpack and forget about until I need it.
+As I’m usually travelling over the British summer (when it’s coldest in East and Southern Africa) I usually take a down jacket.
+I don’t need it all the time, but it’s good for keeping warm on early morning safaris or evenings around the campfire.

-The picture below was me and my group in Namibia in August.
+The picture above was me and my group in Botswana in August.
 Look what we are wearing!
 Hats, hoodies, down jackets, thermals AND blankets!
-It was THAT cold and much colder at night.
+It was freezing!

 Lightweight Rain Jacket

 Unless you are doing some serious multi-day trekking, a lightweight rain jacket will be fine.
 In the dry season, you may not need one at all.
 If you’re doing mountain treks, you may need something more substantial, but you can often hire them.

 A long-sleeved shirt can be useful to cover up out of respect, from the sun (nice and lightweight – not too hot), from mosquitos or as a little extra warmth at night.
 You may want to bring one in neutral colours for safari.

 If travelling in the colder months, especially if camping, you may want to bring a long-sleeved thermal top too.
-I have a couple of Icebreaker crew tops from when I climbed Kilimanjaro (they are great as they are really warm, breathable and don’t smell even after a few days of trekking), but there are cheaper ones available.
+I have a couple of Icebreaker crew tops from when I climbed Kilimanjaro (they are great as they are really warm, have wicking properties and don’t smell even after a few days of trekking), but there are cheaper ones available.